lordcodes/SnackbarBuilder/README.md

       .show();
 ```

 Alternatively, if you would rather handle all the callbacks with a single class, then you can do that too.
 Simply extend the `SnackbarCallback` class and override only the methods you are interested in.
 Rather than needing to check the `dismissEvent` integer in the `Snackbar.Callback` class, there is a separate method to override for each dismiss type.
+There is also a method that accepts the standard `Snackbar.Callback`.

 ### ToastBuilder